mapbox/rio-mbtiles/README.rst

     $ rio mbtiles --help
     Usage: rio mbtiles [OPTIONS] INPUT [OUTPUT]

-      Export a dataset to MBTiles (version 1.1) in a SQLite file.
+      Export a dataset to MBTiles (version 1.3) in a SQLite file.

       The input dataset may have any coordinate reference system.
 It must have at least three bands, which will be become the red, blue, and green bands of the output image tiles.

-      An optional fourth alpha band may be copied to the output tiles by using the --rgba option in combination with the PNG format.
+      An optional fourth alpha band may be copied to the output tiles by using the --rgba option in combination with the PNG or WEBP formats.
 This option requires that the input dataset has at least 4 bands.

+      The default quality for JPEG and WEBP output (possible range: 10-100) is
+      75. This value can be changed with the use of the QUALITY creation option, e.g. `--co QUALITY=90`.
+The default zlib compression level for PNG output (possible range: 1-9) is 6.
+This value can be changed like `--co ZLEVEL=8`.
+Lossless WEBP can be chosen with `--co LOSSLESS=TRUE`.

       If no zoom levels are specified, the defaults are the zoom levels nearest to the one at which one tile may contain the entire source dataset.